Reference Only

 Yes.
 EWC codes and List of Wastes (LoW) codes are the same classification system.
 The European Waste Catalogue was adopted into UK law and is sometimes referred to as the List of Wastes in official EA documentation.
 The 6-digit codes and descriptions are identical between the two.

-How do I know if my waste is hazardous?
+How do I tell if an EWC code is hazardous?

 What happens if I use the wrong EWC code on a WTN?